What Causes Stroke In Young People?

 – Unhealthy diet (high sodium, saturated fat, low fiber)Leads to higher chances of high pressure, insulin issues, and excess weight gain.

-– Smoking and vapingHarms the arteries and makes clot formation more likely.
+– Smoking and vapingDamages arteries and raises the chance of clot formation.

 – Excessive alcohol consumptionRaises blood pressure and weakens blood vessels